-Visiting Venice is a wonderful journey: it is a unique city in the world that, in addition to its uniqueness, possesses an enormous richness of artistic, architectural and gastronomic beauty.
+Visiting Venice is a wonderful journey: it is a unique city in the world that possesses an enormous richness of artistic, architectural and gastronomic beauty.
 You may have little time to spend and choose what to see in Venice is difficult: in the main square alone you will find the Doge's Palace, the Basilica and the Bell Tower of San Marco and the Libreria Marciana.

 10. Rialto Bridge and Grand Canal